ibmendoza/go-examples/docker/README.md

 172.18.0.4
 ```

 You will notice that the outputs were being served from different IP addresses.
+In our example above, helloworld service is running 3 instances at manager node and 2 instances at worker node.

 Awesome!